 Surgery is available in specialised centres for some suitable patients.
 Two types of operation are commonly employed.
 These involve removing the most affected part of the pancreas or draining the affected pancreas straight into another part of the bowel.
 These operations will not help everybody but good results are normally observed in six or seven out of ten patients.

 Other operations are sometimes required to correct the complications of chronic pancreatitis, such as cyst formation.
 Cysts may need draining which can be done both surgically and endoscopically depending on the suitability of the cyst.

 What research is needed?

-Further research is needed on effective pain control in chronic pancreatitis and in better controlling the fat malabsorption that occurs.
+Further research is needed on effective pain control in chronic pancreatitis and with better control of fat malabsorption that can occur.
 Research into the cyclical process of inflammation and fibrosis is needed - if this could be controlled it might be possible to prevent the progressive destruction of the pancreas.
-It is also important to find out why some people who drink alcohol are affected but others who seemingly drink similar amounts have no problems.
+It is also important to find out why some people who drink alcohol are affected but others who seemingly drink similar amounts have no similar problems.

 Was this information helpful?
 Core values your feedback as we look to improve our services for patients